Experience a multitude of colours & enjoy moments of pleasure

 Autumn pleasures in the Holiday Region Interlaken

-• Pleasurable autumn hikes with panoramic views
+• Pleasurable autumn moments with panoramic views

 • Idyllic hiking paths for leisurely strolls